kubernetes/kubernetes/staging/src/k8s.io/metrics/README.md

 You can reach the maintainers of this repository at:

-- Slack: #sig-instrumentation channel at [kubernetes.slack.com](https://kubernetes.slack.com), you can get an invite at [slack.kubernetes.io](https://slack.kubernetes.io).
+- Slack: [#sig-instrumentation channel](https://kubernetes.slack.com/messages/sig-instrumentation), you can get an invite at [slack.kubernetes.io](https://slack.kubernetes.io).
 - [Mailing List](https://groups.google.com/forum/#!forum/kubernetes-sig-instrumentation)